La Fornarina by Raphael

 The woman’s left arm features a narrow band carrying the signature of the artist, RAPHAEL URBINAS

 It has been proposed that the right hand on the left breast uncovers a cancerous breast tumor masked in a classic posture of love.
 Another theory is that she is touching her left breast to remind herself which side she last fed her child on, the child being Raphael’s.

 This work of art represents the woman portrayed with bare breasts.
-Her belly covered merely by a transparent cloth, the young woman wears an armlet on her left arm bearing the inscription in gold letters on a blue ground.
-The same colors embody the woman’s turban, which reflects the light, as does the pearl on the jewel hanging from this.
+Her belly is covered merely by a transparent cloth.
+The young woman wears an armlet on her left arm bearing the inscription in gold letters on a blue ground.
+The same colors embody the woman’s turban, reflecting the light, as does the pearl on the jewel hanging from this.

 Reputed to have been Raphael’s lover and traditionally known as Fornarina, the woman is the daughter of a Sienese baker called Francesco who lived in the Santa Dorotea quarter of Rome

 The provenance of the work of art, located in the Borghese Gallery and dated 1518/19, is unknown.